Papyrus 133

-Papyrus 133 (designated as 𝔓133 in the Gregory-Aland numbering system), is an early copy of the New Testament in Greek.
+Papyrus 133 (designated as 𝔓133 in the Gregory-Aland numbering system) is what remains of an early copy of the New Testament in Greek.
 It is a papyrus manuscript of the First Epistle to Timothy.
 The text survives on several fragments of a single leaf containing parts of verses 3:13-16 and 4:1-8.
 The manuscript has been assigned paleographically to the middle of the 3rd century.

 Location

 𝔓133 is housed at the Sackler Library (P. Oxy.
 81 5259) at the University of Oxford.